Identify the research area

 Carry out research

-Know your library collection in both print and electronic, know the tools for searching for information and understand how to evaluate resources.
+Know your library collection both print and electronic, know the tools for searching for information and understand how to evaluate resources.
 Situate your research within current research.
 Collect your evidence to answer your research question.
 Click on the Books, Journals, Databases and Theses tabs above for more information on sources of information and tools.
 A very useful brief guide to aspects of the literature review and types of reviews etc has been put together by Chimene Tucker of the Unviersity of S California.

 Analyse research results